muhiddinjv/udacity/d-build-tools/lessons/b-webpack/README.md

 **Note:** Webpack needs to be at version 4 in order for this repo to work as expected.
 Webpack is automatically included at the correct version in the `package.json` provided here.

-# Notes on Webpack
+# My Notes on Webpack
 `WEBPACK` is a static module bundler for modern JS apps.
 It takes all the assets, styles, images, scripts and `“bundles”` or combines them into fewer files that are much easier to manage.
-For example, multiple .js files become one .js file - that’s because the two files were combined into one large .js file.
+For example, multiple .js files become one .js file - that’s because the two files are combined into one large .js file.

-## Features
+## Components
-- components - entry point, output, loaders, plugins and modes
+- five major components - entry point, output, loaders, plugins and modes
   - 2 modes - development `(src)` input & production `(dist)` output

-### Entry point
+## Entry point
 This is a starting place for webpack to begin to build its dependency tree.
 Webpack takes the contents of the `index.js` file, creates a `dist` (distribution = production) output folder with a compressed (minified) `main.js` file inside and puts the contents of `index.js` into the `main.js` file.
 ```
 module.exports = {